jpartridge95/StoreUpdater/README.md

 Using Powershell navigate to directory containing the source code you have cloned.

+If you aren't comfortable on powershell Microsoft has a great intro [here](https://docs.microsoft.com/en-us/learn/modules/introduction-to-powershell/)

 Run the following command (edit if you know what you are doing).

 `dotnet publish InventoryUpdater -o C:\Users\[YourUsernameHere]\Documents\Updater\ProgramFiles`